-Balance Retrieval for One Account
+Balance Retrieval for One Account (Not In Scope)

 There will not be a host interface to perform this function.
 Instead, Digital Banking will do a local query to access the current balance for the debit account.

-Balance Check for One Account (not in scope)
+Balance Check for One Account

 This service is used to provide a user a current balance on an account while initiating a payment or account transfer transaction.